-Remark.
-The creator may have a unique idea, in which case he faces no competition for providing it.
-He is a monopolist in the initial period and maximizes the objective function $\lambda \int_0^\infty e^{-t} u'(xe^{\beta t})xe^{\beta t} dt - \mu x$ with respect to x.
+The creator may have a unique idea, in which case he is a natural monopolist and faces no competition for providing copies of the idea, at least until other entrepreneurs manage to imitate him and build up their own production capacity.
+Assume this takes a period.
+Future productive capacity will, in general, depend upon the stock of productive capacity the creator installs in the first period, even if cases in which the ability to imitate is independent of how much the original innovator brings to the market ought to be studied.
+In keeping with the model used so far, assume that once the natural monopolist sets up the initial capacity, imitators come in at the rate $\beta$ per unit of time.
+Then, in the initial period he maximizes the objective function $\lambda \int_0^\infty e^{-t} u'(xe^{\beta t})xe^{\beta t}dt - \mu x$ with respect to x.
 Notice that here he no longer takes present and future prices $u'(xe^{\beta t})$ as given, and the solution to this problem is generally to produce too few initial copies of the idea.
-However, in the case where the indivisibility binds, the producer is still forced to provide a single initial copy, and his monopoly over the unique idea is irrelevant.
+In this case the creator makes more profit than when there is simultaneous innovation and he is a competitor also in the very first period.
+However, in the case where the indivisibility binds, the producer is still forced to provide a single initial copy, and this monopoly over the unique idea is irrelevant.